daveremy/AZT_2025/scripts/README.md

 #### Features
 - Automatically adds every commit to the changelog
-- Captures commit messages and file changes
-- Formats entries with timestamps (PT)
+- Captures commit messages with timestamps (PT)
 - Maintains reverse chronological order
+- Removes duplicate entries
 - Automatically stages changelog updates
 - Includes error handling and path resolution

 #### Usage
-The script runs automatically with every commit.
+The script can be used in two ways:

+1. **Automatic Mode** (via pre-commit hook)
+   - Stage your files for commit (`git add`)
+   - Make your commit as usual (`git commit -m "Your message"`)
+   - The changelog is automatically updated and included in your commit

+2. **Manual Regeneration**
+   - Run `./scripts/update_changelog.sh --regenerate` to rebuild the entire changelog from git history
+   - This is useful if the changelog gets out of sync or needs cleanup
+   - The regenerated changelog will be automatically staged for commit

 Each changelog entry includes:
 - Timestamp in PT
 - Commit message
-- List of changed files

-#### Workflow
-1. Stage your files for commit (`git add`)
-2. Make your commit as usual (`git commit -m "Your message"`)
-3. The changelog is automatically updated with:
-   - Current date and time
-   - Your commit message
-   - List of changed files
-4. The updated changelog is included in your commit

 #### Time Zone
 All timestamps are in Pacific Time (PT).
 The script automatically adjusts for this.